wordofwarning/wordofwarning.org/current/2022-worksahead/dickie/index.md

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/688124335?h=6d29d7e9f2" width="640" height="360" frameborder="0" allowfullscreen></iframe>

+Now that it's over, listen to <a href="https://mixcloud.com/AlwaysWill/white-sun-a-conversation-with-judy-ryde" target="_blank">his podcast conversation with author & psychotherapist Judy Ryde</a>.

+<iframe width="100%" height="60" src="https://mixcloud.com/widget/iframe/?hide_cover=1&mini=1&light=1&feed=%2FAlwaysWill%2Fwhite-sun-a-conversation-with-judy-ryde%2F" frameborder="0" ></iframe>

 #### Artist
 A Liverpool-based performance maker, Will works across several artforms which support liveness including theatre, dance, live art, sound, and film.<br>He makes material by listening and responding to spaces — in the environment, within the body, and from his past.
 He then creates experiences for audiences from these spaces using choreography, spoken text, audience participation, and sound design/DJing.

 His previous live touring works include *The Rave Space* ([shown in SS19](/archive/2019-springsummer/dickie)), *Team of the Decades*, and *Memories of Suburbia*.
 His recent dance film *Canning Town*, created with Fabiola Santana, has screened internationally — winning best film awards in Bucharest, Lisbon, and Glasgow.
-Listen to his DJ mix series *The Wayz* at his <a href="https://www.mixcloud.com/AlwaysWill" target="_blank">mixcloud</a>.
+Listen to his DJ mix series *The Wayz* at his <a href="https://mixcloud.com/AlwaysWill" target="_blank">mixcloud</a>.

 #### Ticketing
 Pay What You Decide: £10/£5/£0 · Book for <a href="https://contactmcr.com/book-online/254758" target="_blank">Thursday</a> or <a href="https://contactmcr.com/book-online/254759" target="_blank">Friday</a> via Contact